m4saka/kshootmania-v2/src/docs/ksh_format_spec.md

 ## Header
 The lines before the first bar line are described as the header of a KSH chart file.
 The header can have only option lines (or comment lines).

 The list of header options is as follows:
 - "`title`" (default:"")
     - The song title (string)
     - This option must be placed at the beginning of a KSH chart file.
 No comments allowed before this.
+        - Actually it works currently, but DON'T DO THAT.
+This restriction may improve the performance for searching charts (but this is not necessarily needed if a chart database is created in the initial loading).
 - "`title_img`" (default:"")
     - The image filename for the song title (string)
 - "`artist`" (default:"")